trutorj/twitter-moquea/README.md

 <img align="center" width="756" height="189" src="img/twitmoqlogo.png">

 ## Introduction
 This is a project aiming to determine if it is possible to detect grass pollen levels peaks through tweets from allergic people.
-First,
+We have extracted tweets from users reporting allergic symptons and then, these have been compared with pollen levels data gathered by the Sociedad Española de Alergología e Inmunología Clínica.
+Furthermore, an API has been developed for performing these tasks: tweets search and cleaning and results visualisation.

 ## Methodology